Pancreatic insufficiency

 What is the long-term outlook for pancreatic insufficiency?

-That depends on the underlying cause.
 When the insufficiency is related to an abnormality that can be fixed (such as a pancreatic obstruction), the patient can go on to a normal life.
 Patients who have insufficient enzymes because of a genetic disorder will need ongoing treatment to ensure proper nutrition and growth.
-Some patients develop chronic pain as a result of pancreatic conditions.
+Pancreatic enzyme replacement therapy is very effective and often if taken appropriately patients can be symptom free.
+However, some patients develop chronic pain as a result of pancreatic conditions.

 How do I live with pancreatic insufficiency?

-Quite simply, make sure your child takes his or her medicine.
+Make sure your child takes his or her pancreatic enzyme replacement therapy.
 It’s the best way to manage your child’s symptoms and optimize growth.

 Make an appointment